Redesigned, Reimagined, Rebuilt

 During the redesign, we evaluated every tool and integration that is part of the website and asked how we can make them better and more sustainable in the future.
 We have a few new apps and integrations that have launched with the new site, including Directory, 25Live Calendars, Document Management, and Governance to name a few.

-We will be starting training over the Summer of 2016 with continued training and resources thereafter.
+We will be starting training beginning in the Fall of 2016 with continued training and resources thereafter.
 PCC faculty and staff should look for further information in the weeks directly after launch.

 Again, thank you to everyone that contributed and helped throughout this process.
 The web is ever-evolving and changing, and with this redesign, we will be better equipped to maintain pace.
 Happy browsing!